 - How and why does spending differ across states?

-Nearly all (91 percent) elementary and secondary education spending goes toward operational costs, such as salaries and benefits for public school employees engaged in instruction; administration; guidance counseling; textbooks; and other auxiliary services operated through the school system, such as transportation to schools and lunch programs.
-The remaining 9 percent is spent on capital outlays, such as school construction and renovation and some equipment purchases.
+Most elementary and secondary education spending goes toward operational costs (89 percent), including salaries and benefits for public school employees engaged in instruction, administration, and guidance counseling, plus spending on textbooks and other auxiliary services such as transportation and lunch programs.
+The remaining 11 percent is spent on capital outlays, such as school construction and renovation.

 However, while local governments directly spent nearly all of this money, a majority of it was financed through state and federal funds.
-In the 2014–15 school year, the federal government provided 8 percent of total revenues for elementary and secondary education ($55 billion), states provided 47 percent ($294 billion), and local governments provided 45 percent ($357 billion).4 (These expenditure totals do not sum to the Census expenditure total because this data is from a different source.)
+In 2020, the federal government provided 8 percent of total revenues for elementary and secondary education ($60 billion), states provided 47 percent ($377 billion), and local governments provided 45 percent ($357 billion).4 (These expenditure totals do not sum to the Census expenditure total because this data is from a different source.)

-The share of elementary and secondary education revenues coming from state aid has increased over time.
-In 1972, states’ share of elementary and secondary education revenues was only 38 percent, but it grew to 49 percent by 1987.4 This increase has been attributed to court decisions, or the threat of court decisions, beginning with the California Supreme Court’s 1972 Serrano v.
+More broadly, the share of elementary and secondary education revenues coming from states has increased over time.
+In 1972, states' share of elementary and secondary education revenues was only 38 percent, but it grew to 49 percent by 1987.5 This increase is related to court decisions, or the threat of lawsuits, beginning with the California Supreme Court’s 1972 Serrano v.
 Priest decision, which mandated states increase equity and adequacy in their education finance systems.

 Per capita spending is an incomplete metric because it doesn’t provide any information about a state's demographics, policy decisions, administrative procedures, or residents’ choices.

-States whose governments spend the most per capita on K–12 education tend to have higher labor costs or employ more teachers per student, but they are not necessarily home to the most students.
-New York, for example, has relatively few school-age children as a share of total population, but the state has more teachers and staff per student than nearly any other state.
-It also pays them more, resulting in higher spending despite fewer kids.6
+States whose governments spend the most per capita on elementary and secondary education tend to have higher labor costs or employ more teachers per student, but they are not necessarily home to the most students.
+New York, for example, has relatively few school-age children as a share of its total population, but the state has more teachers and staff per student than nearly any other state.
+New York also pays its teachers more, resulting in higher spending despite relatively fewer kids.7

-Some states that spend the least per capita on K–12 education have the most kids and high enrollment in public schools.
+In contrast, some states that spend the least per capita on elementary and secondary education have relatively high enrollment in public schools.
 For example, a large percentage of Arizona’s population is school-age children, and many of them are in public schools, but the state has fewer teachers per pupil and lower salaries than other states, translating to low per capita spending.
 In contrast, Hawaii has relatively few school-age children and low per capita spending but not relatively low per pupil spending because it has more teachers and higher pay than many states.

-Per pupil spending can provide a more nuanced picture because it reflects spending on students that are enrolled in the public K–12 educational system, but it does not provide complete information about policy decisions, class sizes, or labor costs.
+Thus, per pupil spending can provide a more nuanced picture because it reflects spending on students that are enrolled in the public educational system.
+However, it still does not provide complete information about policy decisions, class sizes, or labor costs.